 Avoid olive oil when seasoning your grill.
 You’ll get much better results from a high heat oil like grapeseed.

+After seasoning your grill, leave it to cool for roughly fifteen minutes, then apply another layer.
 Using the right oil will protect your cooking surface and limit the number of times you will need to season your grill throughout the year.